driessenslucas/researchproject/Updated_Thesis.md

 In conclusion, this project underscores the iterative and demanding nature of applying RL techniques in real-world scenarios.
 It highlights the importance of continuous refinement, innovation, and adaptation, beyond the theoretical knowledge base.
 The journey through these challenges has emphasized the significance of perseverance and creative problem-solving in the evolving field of autonomous vehicle technology.

-## Chapter 17.
+## Chapter 16.
 Sources of Inspiration and Conceptual Framework

-The genesis of this research draws from a diverse collection of sources, uniquely combining insights from technical documentation, digital platforms, and academic literature.
+The inspiration for this research draws from a diverse collection of sources, uniquely combining insights from technical documentation, digital platforms, and academic literature.
 Central to the inspiration were the challenges of micro mouse competitions and the potential of reinforcement learning (RL) in navigating these complex mazes.
 These initial sparks of interest were further fueled by dynamic demonstrations of RL applications in autonomous vehicle control, particularly through the lens of YouTube and GitHub repositories, alongside influential academic research.

-### 17.1.
+### 16.1.
 Micro mouse Competitions and Reinforcement Learning

 Micro mouse competitions, which task small robotic mice with the navigation of mazes, served as a foundational inspiration for this study.
 The direct application of RL in these competitions and related technological showcases provided a compelling narrative on the potential of RL in real-world problem-solving and autonomous control.
 The exploration of maze traversal algorithms and the strategies for shortest path finding, as detailed in the insightful Medium article by M. A. Dharmasiri \hyperref[ref15]{[15]}, enriched the conceptual foundation by illustrating practical algorithmic approaches in similar contexts.

-### 17.2.
+### 16.2.
 Influential YouTube Demonstrations and GitHub Insights

 YouTube videos such as "Self Driving and Drifting RC Car using Reinforcement Learning" \hyperref[ref11]{[11]} and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car" \hyperref[ref16]{[16]} provided vivid demonstrations of RL's applicability in real-world settings, emphasizing the feasibility of sim-to-real transfer.
 These resources, along with GitHub repositories detailing ventures like the "Sim2Real_autonomous_vehicle" project \hyperref[ref13]{[13]}, highlighted the practical steps and challenges in implementing RL in physical systems.

-### 17.3.
+### 16.3.
 Technical Exploration and Academic Foundation

 The academic exploration was significantly shaped by articles on autonomous driving decision control by Q. Song et al.\hyperref[ref12]{[12]} and a survey on sim-to-real transfer in deep reinforcement learning for robotics by W. Zhao, J. P. Queralta, and T. Westerlund \hyperref[ref17]{[17]}, which detailed the application of advanced RL algorithms in controlling autonomous vehicles.
 These articles provided a deep dive into the methodologies and challenges of applying RL in autonomous systems, offering a broad academic perspective on the field.

-### 17.4.
+### 16.4.
 Synthesis and Research Direction

 These varied sources collectively informed the development of this research, steering the focus towards the feasibility and intricacies of sim2real transfer in the realm of autonomous navigation.
 The exploration aims to synthesize insights from both digital and academic realms, tackling the nuanced challenges of applying sophisticated RL models in practical, tangible scenarios.